When vehicle theft rates rise in Illinois, so do insurance premiums.

 The 11-member Council appoints a 5-member Grant Review Committee to review grant proposals, budgets, and other information that must be brought before the Council in order to award grants and carry out their mission.

-If you are a insurance company seeking information on making a payment to the Motor Vehicle Theft Prevention & Insurance Verification Trust Fund, please read the 2020 Annual Insurance Assessment Letter • Make a MVTPIV Payment
+If you are a insurance company seeking information on making a payment to the Motor Vehicle Theft Prevention & Insurance Verification Trust Fund, please read the 2020 Annual Insurance Assessment Letter • Make a MVTPIV Payment If you are unable to meet the payment deadlines due to COVID-19, please contact the Secretary of State’s Office immediately.

 The Illinois Motor Vehicle Theft Prevention and Insurance Verification Council 2018 Annual Report describes the Council's achievements and challenges over the past year.
 The Council's partnership of public and private sectors is effectively fighting vehicle theft in Illinois.